viniciusyoshioka/react-native-selection-mode/README.md

 Contains functions that controls the selection and variables about the selection state.

 `T` is the data type that represents the selected item.
-It can be the item itself or its id.

 **Important**: Prefer unique data for each item, such as id, index or uuid.
 If you choose the item itself, make sure it is not repeated.
-Otherwise it will cause bugs.
+Otherwise it may cause bugs.

 - `isSelectionMode`